-Pursuant to Part 617 of the implementing regulations pertaining to Article 8 (State Environmental Quality Review Act) of the Environmental Conservation Law, the New York City School Construction Authority (SCA) intends to prepare a Targeted Environmental Impact Statement (EIS) for a new, approximately 3,079-seat high school (H.S.) facility, currently known as H.S.
+Pursuant to Part 617 of the implementing regulations pertaining to Article 8 (State Environmental Quality Review Act) of the Environmental Conservation Law, the New York City School Construction Authority (SCA) intends to prepare a targeted Environmental Impact Statement (EIS)1 for a new, approximately 3,079-seat high school (H.S.) facility, currently known as H.S.
 472, at 51-30 Northern Boulevard in the Woodside section of Queens.
-This Draft Scope of Work (Draft Scope) outlines the technical areas to be analyzed in the preparation of a Targeted Environmental Impact Statement (EIS) for the proposed H.S.
+This DraftFinal Scope of Work outlines the technical areas to be analyzed in the preparation of a targeted EIS for the proposed H.S.
 472.